-Section 2.05 Associate Membership.
-The Associate Members of the IAI are persons, fully or partially engaged in any of the various phases of the forensic sciences, who are not qualified for Active Membership, whose membership application has been approved and whose annual membership dues have been paid as required by the IAI.
-Associate Members shall, in all respects, be subject to the same rules, fees and charges and entitled to the same rights and privileges as Active Members, except that they shall not be entitled to election to the Offices of Vice President or President.
-The annual dues for Associate Members shall be as set forth in the Operations Manual.
+Section 2.04 Associate Membership.
+An Associate Member of the IAI is a person, fully or partially engaged in any of the various aspects of the forensic sciences, who is not qualified for Active Membership, whose membership application has been approved and whose annual membership dues have been paid as required by the IAI.
+An Associate Member shall, in all respects, be subject to the same rules, fees and charges and entitled to the same rights and privileges as an Active Member, except that they shall not be entitled to election to the Offices of Vice President or President.
+The annual dues for an Associate Member shall be as set forth in the Operations Manual.

-Section 2.06 Life Associate Membership.
-All Associate Members who have paid their annual membership dues and assessments for the past consecutive twenty-five (25) years shall be automatically designated as Life Associate Members.
-Life Associate Members shall be exempt from the payment of annual dues and assessments.
-Life Associate Members shall be entitled to all the privileges of an Associate Member to include voting rights.
+Section 2.05 Life Associate Membership.
+An Associate Member who has paid their annual membership dues and assessments for the past consecutive twenty-five (25) years shall be automatically designated as a Life Associate Members A Life Associate Member shall be exempt from the payment of annual dues and assessments.
+A Life Associate Member shall be entitled to all the privileges of an Associate Member to include voting rights.

-Section 2.07 Sustaining Associate Membership.
-Any Associate Member in good standing who pays a one time, non-refundable sum of money equal to ten (10) times the current annual dues for an Associate Member, shall be designated as a Sustaining Associate Member.
-Sustaining Associate Members shall be exempt from the payment of all further dues and assessments and shall be entitled to all the privileges of an Associate Member to include voting rights.
+Section 2.06 Sustaining Associate Membership.
+An Associate Member in good standing who pays a one-time, non-refundable sum of money equal to ten (10) times the current annual dues for an Associate Member, shall be designated as a Sustaining Associate Member.
+A Sustaining Associate Member shall be exempt from the payment of all further dues and assessments and shall be entitled to all the privileges of an Associate Member to include voting rights.

-Section 2.08 Honorary Membership.
-Honorary Membership shall consist of persons who have performed some particular service for the IAI, or who have assisted the Forensic Science Communitysciernce, or who have in some way performed some meritorious act for law enforcement.
-Such person or persons, upon motion of any member, may be designated as an Honorary Member for a period of one (1) year by the Board of Directors or by a majority vote at an Annual Membership Meeting.
-Honorary Members shall be excused from the payment of dues and assessments for the entire period of their Honorary Membership.
-This includes a waiver of dues and assessments for any other IAI membership the Honorary Member has for the entire period of his or her Honorary Membership.
+Section 2.07 Honorary Membership.
+Honorary Membership shall consist of a person who has performed some particular service for the IAI deserving of recognition, or who has made a contribution to the forensic science community in furtherance of forensic science, or who have in some way performed some meritorious act for law enforcement.
+Such person or persons, upon motion of any member, may be designated as an Honorary Member for a period An Honorary Member shall be excused from the payment of dues and assessments for the entire period of their Honorary Membership.
 Unless the Honorary Member is eligible to vote or hold office under another membership status, an Honorary Member shall not be eligible to vote or hold office.

-Section 2.09 Distinguished Membership.
-Distinguished Membership may be conferred only on a member by a majority vote of the IAI’s Board of Directors.
+Section 2.08 Distinguished Membership.
+Distinguished Membership may be conferred on a member by a decision of the IAI’s Board of Directors.
 Distinguished Membership is given in recognition of the member's superior efforts in the furtherance of the aims and purposes of the IAI.
-A Distinguished Member retains all the rights, privileges, and obligations of the class of membership he or she held prior to being designated as a Distinguished Member.
+A Distinguished Member retains all the rights, privileges, and obligations of the class of membership they held prior to being designated as a Distinguished Member.
 The qualifications and procedure for application for Distinguished Membership are set forth in the Operations Manual of the IAI.

-Section 2.10 Student Membership.
-Student Membership shall consist of all persons who are full-time college students at an accredited college with a major in a law enforcement and/or forensic science related field.
-Student members shall not be eligible to vote or hold office.
+Section 2.09 Student Membership.
+Student Membership shall consist of a person who is a full-time college student at an accredited college with a major in a law enforcement and/or forensic science related field.
+A student member shall not be eligible to vote or hold office.